Black Jack's Girls - 1982

 Nevertheless, the women became concerned when, instead of being granted honorable discharges, they received "service termination letters."

-The adjutant general, P. C. Harris, was not aware that his orders regarding the recruitment of these women had not been carried out.
+The adjutant general, P. C. Harris, was unaware that his orders regarding recruiting these women had not been carried out.
 He had no reason to doubt that the women had signed the contracts required of all civilian employees.
 He had no idea that they had been sworn in and that they considered themselves to be "members of the Army."

 Furthermore, the adjutant general did not realize that the officers in direct command of these women also considered them "enlisted" personnel.
 Since much of this information was not to come to light until years later, the military establishment had no reason to believe that these women were bona fide members of the Army.

-Sixty years after the end of the war in response to the concerted effort by surviving women of the corps, an attorney who donated his services, various lobbying groups, and many prominent individuals, including Sens.
+Sixty years after the end of the war, in response to the concerted effort by surviving women of the corps, an attorney who donated his services, various lobbying groups, and many prominent individuals, including Sens.
 Hubert Humphrey (D-Minn.) and Margaret Chase Smith (R-Me.), Reps.
-Brock Adams (D-Wash.) and Edith Green (D- Ore.), and Gen. Mark W. Clark—the women were finally granted honorable discharges by the Department of Defense in 1979.
+Brock Adams (D-Wash.)
+Edith Green (D- Ore.) and Gen. Mark W. Clark—the women were finally granted honorable discharges by the Department of Defense in 1979.

-By this time, of course, few of the veterans were still alive.
-Those who were, however, were not bitter about the 60-year fight to obtain military recognition.
+Of course, by this time, few of the veterans were still alive.
+However, those still living were not bitter about the 60-year fight to obtain military recognition.
 They were relieved it was over and were pleased that the Signal Corps girls realized their experiences and efforts in the war.

 The all-female Signal Corps Telephone Operators Unit was a select group of brave and dedicated Americans who answered their country's call in time of need.
 They asked for no favors, and they were granted none.

 They expected primitive conditions, and they found them.
-They understood the importance of their job, and they performed it with unfailing good cheer and devotion.
-After the war, they returned home, happy in the knowledge that they had been a part of it all.
+They understood their job's importance and performed it with unfailing good cheer and devotion.
+After the war, they returned home, happy to know they had been a part of it all.
 They were "Black Jack's girls."
 And they did him proud.

 Karen L. Hillerich, "'Black Jack's Girls," in Army Magazine, Arlington: Association of the U.S. Army, Vol. 32, No. 12, December 1982.